Shivam-python/Equation_Balancer/README.md

 # Equation_Balancer
 We’ve all taken that pesky high school chem class where we were asked to balance chemical equations .
 Now we can easily balance any complex chemical equation accurately within just a few seconds.
 This project presents a screen & allows to add products & reactants.
 Upon submission of the form, it balances the equation & renders the result back to the page.

+# Live demo
+- Find the live demo hosted on vercel from here : https://equationbalancer.vercel.app/
 # Add the equation :
 ![demo](demo-1.png)